arcticobservatory/co2_ou_device/README.md

     --- MicroPython source code, ready to be loaded onto a FiPy
 - `src/lib/`
     --- Custom and third-party MicroPython libraries
+- `thirdparty/`
+    --- Third-party repos whose code we have adopted or adapted, checked out as git submodules
 - `on_device_scripts/`
     --- Short MicroPython scripts to be run as batches on the device.
         Most have a corresponding `dev_<scriptname>` Makefile target that runs it (with dependencies).
 - `target/`
     --- Where compiled bytecode is deposited
-- `thirdparty/`
-    --- Third-party libs whose code we have adopted or adapted, checked out as git submodules

 Scripts: